 Back off the intensity, shorten the session, or skip direct neck focus for a while.
 If the area keeps feeling worse, or if symptoms seem sharper or more unusual than normal desk tension, stop and review the safety guide before continuing.

-Related Posts
+Related Guides

 - Massage Chair Body Scan Technology Explained

 If you want this 10-minute routine to stay comfortable and sustainable, the best next step is to read our health and safety guide when using a massage chair so you can keep intensity and session length in a range that actually helps everyday screen tension.
+If you are comparing chairs for neck, shoulder, or upper-back comfort, Tittac can help you think through fit, body scan, pressure control, and ease of use before you choose.
+Contact Tittac for practical massage chair guidance based on your body and daily routine.